 Forever 21 & Charlotte Russe—Though they produce several tops with corset style lacing, none of them are corsets…..and you should not call them corsets.
 Don’t lie to yourself and others.
 One giveaway to these tops is they tend to have either hook and eye closures or zippers….both of which are not typical features of a corset.

-Numerous crappy lingerie stores (online and off)—If you’ve gone to an “adult gift shop” or surfed around on eBay, you know what I’m talking about.
+Numerous crappy lingerie stores (online and off) are big offenders—If you’ve gone to an “adult gift shop” or surfed around on eBay, you know what I’m talking about.
 As with all things, remember: You get what you pay for.
 This is especially true for corsets.
 If you only aim for the cheapest products, you’re probably going to get a poorly made piece of crap.
 They may look nice online, but once you get it, it looks like this…..

 But the ad looked like this!